 Deanna grew up in the high country of the Colorado Rocky Mountains where she cultivated a deep sense of connection with landscape and the workings of the natural world from an incredibly young age.
 Attending college at Colorado State University, she became increasingly fascinated with the intricate rhythms and balances found throughout nature, eventually earning a bachelor’s degree in Biological Sciences.
 Fort Collins, a city known for eco-consciousness, was an excellent incubator for Deanna’s lifelong passion for sustainable living as she was surrounded by people growing gardens, maintaining chicken coops, and commuting via bicycle.

 During her young-adult years, Deanna also progressively developed an interest in human health and happiness, so she remained at CSU to obtain her master’s degree in Occupational Therapy, which emphasizes assisting people to engage in the activities and environments that give meaning to their lives and enhance their sense-of-self.
 She has worked in a variety of nursing homes since 2007, learning from her elders about how to live a satisfying and connected life, while helping them to remain as independent as possible, enjoying high-quality through their days.
 Working with older adults has inspired in Deanna a significant interest in maintaining a healthy lifestyle including practicing fitness, nutrition, nature-bathing, creativity, and mindfulness.
+She undertook yoga teacher training in 2021 to help deepen her study with this holistic way of being and looks forward to offering regular yoga practices for the community in the near future.

 These varied pursuits have progressively coalesced for Deanna throughout her life and she has found that her heart shines the brightest when engaging with the natural world and the members of her community in an inspired, loving, reciprocal manner.
 It is her true pleasure and joy to have the opportunity to share health, nourishment, and connection with you!